linkov/self-taught-cs/README.md

 - Mastering Algorithms with C
 - Datastructures Demystifyed / Data Structures and Algorithms in 24 Hours
 - The Algorithm Design Manual Second Edition

+# Math

+- No bullshit guide to linear algebra